-Paying for college is a serious matter.
-With the cost of college tuition rising almost 6% above the rate of inflation and student debt quickly becoming a major national issue, higher education isn’t as affordable or available as it once was.
-The typical method of paying for college is by submitting a Free Application for Federal Student Aid (FAFSA), but federal loans aren’t the best option for everyone.
+Paying for college can be a serious matter.
+With the cost of college tuition and student debt becoming a major national issue, higher education isn’t as affordable or available as it once was.
+A typical method of paying for college is by submitting a Free Application for Federal Student Aid (FAFSA), but federal loans aren’t the best option for everyone.
 In some cases, federal student aid may not cover all the expenses you need – and some people may not qualify at all.
 And of course, government-funded loans have to be paid back, and interest rates aren’t always favorable to the recent college grad.

 If you’re worried about paying for college and want to explore some options outside of federal student financial aid, Alliant can help.
 From scholarships and grants to public service opportunities and even tax credits, we’ve rounded up information on a number of alternative financial aid opportunities that can help you pay for school.

 Scholarships are an ideal way to pay for college.
 Like grants, scholarships provide money for college that you don’t have to pay back.
 Scholarships are available from a number of sources, including local community organizations.
 Most colleges also offer a variety of scholarships to incoming students, too.
 (Learn more about scholarship opportunities at Alliant International University.)
 The following websites can help you look for scholarships:

 In the event that you need to take out a loan but don’t qualify for federal student aid, you may be able to find loans outside of federal loans.
 Taking out a personal loan from the bank is a possibility, but you can also skip the bank and try peer-to-peer lending – borrowing from other individuals.
 A number of websites exist that can help connect you with ready investors.1